Fontaines D.C. are the best new band you’ll hear this year. Yes we said it. You need to hear their debut album ‘Dogrel’ immediately.

 The album starts with ‘Big’ and just like Oasis and ‘Live Forever’ in 1994 this is a call to action.
 “My childhood was small, but I’m going to be big”.
 This is an album of continuous highlights, just when you think you have discovered the highlight another track lands and trumps the one that precedes it.

-Not since The Streets, have a band so effortlessly captured the zeitgeist of their environment is such a relentlessly authentic way.
-FONTAINES D.C. have made music exciting in 2019.
+Not since The Streets, have a band so effortlessly captured the zeitgeist of their environment.
+Fontaines D.C. have made music exciting in 2019.